Georgia election racketeering prosecution: Trial scheduling

 On August 16, 2023, Willis motioned for all defendants to be tried together beginning March 4, 2024.
 The filing said that the schedule had been chosen so as not to conflict with Trump's already-scheduled court dates in other matters, "but also to protect the State of Georgia's and the public's interest in a prompt resolution of the charges".
 The requested trial date was nearly two months into the 2024 Republican Party presidential primary season, and one day before Super Tuesday.
 Former U.S. Attorney for Georgia Michael J. Moore expressed doubt that the motions and discovery process would be completed so quickly, and that Willis actually believed the case would be ready by March.
 "I think it's just a PR move", he said.

 Trump advised the court on August 24 that he opposed a speedy trial, and filed a motion to sever on August 31.
 On November 27, Eastman asked to be tried before Trump.
-Meadows has said he wants to be tried alone.
+Meadows said he wanted to be tried alone.

-In November 2023, Willis proposed starting the trial on August 5, 2024, expecting that it might continue into early 2025; she anticipated that "defendant Trump's other criminal trials" might delay his case but acknowledged that other defendants have a right to a "speedy trial".
-Specifically, Trump was expected to (and did) appeal his federal election-obstruction trial, which at the time was scheduled for March 2024.
-It was further expected that this appeal of the federal case might delay trials in New York and Florida, set for March and May respectively; those cases were delayed, though for other reasons.
+In November 2023, Willis proposed starting the trial on August 5, 2024, expecting that it might continue into early 2025.
+Referencing the defendants' right to a speedy trial, she expressed concerns about cascading delays due to "defendant Trump's other criminal trials".
+As expected, Trump did appeal his federal election-obstruction trial, which at the time was scheduled for March 2024 and was never held, the case being dismissed.
+His trials in New York and Florida, set for March and May respectively, were delayed for other reasons.
 The New York trial was only briefly delayed and concluded on May 30.
+The case in Florida never went to trial and was dismissed.

 In January 2024, because Shawn Still was serving in the Georgia General Assembly, he was given extra time for pretrial filings.
 He filed six motions and had a hearing in May.